LNAT Multiple Choice Questions: Section A

-Pick the Low Hanging Fruit
+LNAT Questions Tip 5: Pick the Low Hanging Fruit

-What do we mean by this?
-Well, though all LNAT multiple choice questions are only worth one mark, some are harder than others.
-So, you don’t want to get stuck on one really hard question and miss out on lots of much easier marks later on in the test.
+Since each question is worth one mark, you don’t want to get stuck on one really hard question and miss out on lots of much easier marks later on in the test.

 And since the time constraints aren’t too harsh, you may well have time to revisit the question later.